kelaberetiv/aiap-field-guide/week_0_workshops/INTEL_ai_dev_academy.md

 # Developing an end-to-end ML Product Pipeline

 ## Deliverable:
 By the end of this session you should have:

-0. github repo containing your artefacts and push
-1. read through the tutorial series. in your own words, summarise each stage of the AI Journey: From Ideation to Launch .
+1. read through the tutorial series. in your own words, summarise each stage of the **AI Journey: From Ideation to Launch** .
 - Ideation and Planning
 - Technology and Infrastructure
 - Data and Modelling (Images and Music)